Qovery/documentation/website/guides/tutorial/deploy-fullstack-application-composed-of-hasura-postgresql-angular.md

 <li>

-Add a new application linked to your repository
+Add a new application linked to your repository.
+If you don't know how to create a new app, [check our guide][guides.getting-started.deploy-your-first-application#step-by-step-tutorial].

 </li>